sterling-tenn/poketwo-autocatcher/README.md

 > Remember to cd into your autocatcher folder as well.
 If you need any help with something, feel free to open a Github Issue.

+### Setting up on repl.it
+To setup the autocatcher via repl.it, go to the repl.it [here](https://replit.com/@devraza/autocatcher). <br>
+Once the repl.it page is opened, click 'Fork repl'.
+Fill in any required information when prompted, and then <br> click the green 'Run' button at the top of the repl; give the info needed by the self bot when prompted, and then you're good to go!

 ### Disclaimer
 please note that self botting is against Discord's Terms of Service and being discovered <br> using a self bot may result in your account being banned.
 To avoid this, keep knowledge of your self bot <br> to a minimum and set the channel_id field correctly <br>